demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-extend-duration-time-to-get-passwords-for-target

 ***
-Extend the duration time to get the passwords for a given target.
+Extend the duration time to get the passwords for a given target

 #### Base Command